The Truth About Antiques Roadshow

 The American Roadshow consists of average citizens in different cities bringing their paintings, jewellery, and other objects for the Roadshow hosts to appraise.
 Often the camera focuses on the faces of the average citizens, on the gleam of expectation in their eyes.
 A favorable appraisal of their objects may send them into a state of shameless rejoicing.

 Although American viewers rate the Antiques Roadshow highly, PBS itself reacts ambivalently to the programme.
 If PBS needs to broadcast a special, they invariably pre-empt the time slot for the Roadshow.
-For one thing, the Roadshow indulges its guests and viewers in wishful thinking and materialism, when they should show more concern for social justice, social tolerance, and the environment.
+For one thing, the Roadshow indulges its guests and viewers in wishful thinking and materialism, when they should show more concern for social justice, tolerance and diversity, and the environment.

 PBS has to face the fact that people don't want only social justice and tolerance.
 They want money and nice things.
 America may have an advanced infrastructure and humanitarian social programs; but people want stuff that is worth good money.
 If they have nice things, they want more!
 Getting a favorable appraisal makes them speak off-the-cuff.
 Afterward, they regret howling so openly over their good luck.